From Spiritual Bypassing to Embodied Spirituality

 In childhood, certain parts of us learned they were not acceptable, safe, or lovable.
 So we hid them.
 We built a false self, a mask that could get our needs met, while keeping us safe from rejection.
 The shadow then carries what we disowned into adulthood: our vitality, creativity, grief, desire, rage.

-And the body holds it all.
-Throat constriction where words were swallowed.
+Our body holds it all.
+Throat constriction when we swallowed our words.
 Chest collapse around a vulnerable heart.
-Jaw clenching where truth was held back.
+Jaw clenching where we held back truth.
 Pelvic tightening where life force was shut down.

 Your body remembers what your mind rejects or tries ceaselessly to forget.